29 April 2025

 My dream is watching all children live peacefully, play happily, healthy and also strong like Arale Chan and Ninja Hattori (my childhood heroes).

-Human Vital Point Targets
+Vital Point Targets

 These several easy vital point targets you can hit to knock your opponent fast.